dbmdz/flusswerk/README.md

 ## Use custom reporting

-By default, the message stati (success, temporarily failed, finally failed) are just logged by the Logger of `DefaultProcessReport`.
+By default, the message statuses (success, temporarily failed, finally failed) are just logged by the Logger of `DefaultProcessReport`.
 If you want to customize this (e.g. for writing structured logging messages with only specific information), you can provide a custom implementation of the `ProcessReport` interface and pass this to the Engine:

 ```java
 class Application {